scarioscia/scarioscia.github.io/_posts/2023-01-25-science-policy.md

 layout: post
 title: Highlights from my work in science policy
 ---
 From 2017 to 2019, I worked as a Science Policy Fellow at the Science and Technology Policy Institute (STPI), a federally-funded research and development center in Washington, DC.
 STPI receives funding from the NSF to conduct research and projects for the White House Office of Science and Technology Policy (OSTP).
-STPI also contracts with government agencies across the Executive Branch to offer S&T analysis.
-Some of my work while there...
+STPI also contracts with government agencies across the Executive Branch to provide science and technology policy analysis.
+Some of my work while there included:

 - Work supporting the White House Initiative on the "Bioeconomy", including a case study of ownership, data sharing, and privacy issues regarding personal genomic data
 - Reviews of U.S. Government policy on life sciences dual use research of concern (DURC) and of Federally-funded infectious disease '-omics' databases